 In an attempt to emulate the iconic retro elevator and industrial loft-vibe of the old location, the new club is lined with collapsing metal gates and exposed concrete columns along the dance floor.
-The lighting is just low enough to make everyone seem more attractive without deceiving you into going home with a hobbit, although apparently there's a rectangle set into the ceiling that illuminates the dance floor in a mod Japaneon-pink light.
-For some weird reason, I've only ever seen it on Snapchat so I can't comment as to whether it's sexy or awkward, but good luck to anyone who's caught with drunk-face in bright lights.
+The lighting is just low enough to make everyone seem more attractive without deceiving you into going home with a hobbit, and at times, a rectangle set into the ceiling will illuminate the dance floor in a mod Japaneon-pink light.
+For some weird reason, I've only ever seen it on Snapchat and never when I'm there, so I can't comment as to whether it's sexy or awkward, but good luck to anyone who's caught with drunk-face in bright lights.

 The great thing about Kilo is that you'll always bump into someone you know, because no matter how much you say you won't, you're probably going to end up at Kilo.
 Be real, where else would you go?

 Vibe: always a good time.
 Great decor (except for the random block of concrete between the bar and the dance floor, pls can you not).

 I am of the firm opinion that the only acceptable night to go to Kyo is on a Thursday.
 On a Wednesday, you run the risk of finding a completely empty club that carries all the atmosphere of a prep school dance.
 On Friday and Saturday, it turns into a Berlin-techno smokehouse with a crowd that has become slightly off-putting over the years.
 Kyo on a Thursday, however, is a pretty good time.
 I've always found it full, with decent hip hop tracks and an ongoing game of beer-pong-in-the-dark.